Slevinski/slevinski.github.io/series/university-of-iowa/entries/steve-slevinski-value/essay.md

 > Steve helps research teams move from fragmented systems and good intentions to structured workflow execution and successful delivery.

-This document stays on that practical case.
+The focus here stays on that practical case.

 ## The problem Steve helps solve